 Social networks such as Facebook and Twitter are ascribed great potential in political communication.
 Nevertheless, many actors in political PR refrain from using them.
 A study breaks down how online channels are perceived and used in the industry.

 No professional field in the political sphere has gained such importance in recent years as political PR.
 Whether in the disputes over TTIP, negotiations in the context of the energy transition or in the refugee crisis: political PR actors are everywhere and right in the middle.
 They try to win over decision-makers, the public or targeted individual stakeholders for their positions.
-The internet offers new possibilities for fast, direct and uncomplicated communication from clothes like size plus sukienki.
+The internet offers new possibilities for fast, direct and uncomplicated communication.
 Facebook and Twitter in particular are said to have great potential.

 A third of political PR actors do without Facebook